xwp/wp-shortcode-ui-richtext/readme.md

 ### 1.1
 September 11, 2017 - "Add Media" button is now present next to the TinyMCE editor.

+### 1.2
+March 15, 2018 - Fixes issues with multiple editors on page and timing issues with initialising and unloading TinyMCE.

 ## Upgrade Notice